 The Bishop will respond to each MDR, usually within three weeks of receiving the Summary.
+The Bishop will send the MDR to the Director of Mission and Ministry and Clergy Development Officer so any particular training or learning needs can be addressed.

 The Bishop will also send you a Feedback Form (MDR 4) - to help the scheme work well.